Data collection

 Add an Auto-provisioning rule

-2. Open SETTINGS > Configuration
+2. Open SETUP > Parameters.

-3. Click on Provisioning > Auto-provisioning
+3. Click on Provisioning > Auto-provisioning.

-4. Click on Add a rule
+4. Click on Add a rule.

 5. Complete the Automatic provisioning rule dialog.
-Specify at least a Rule name and set the Discovery type based on the Agent installed
+Specify at least a Rule name and set the Discovery type based on the Agent installed.

-6. Click OK
+6. Click on OK.

-7. Finally, click Save
+7. Finally, click on Save.

 Field Description